SonWende/ssqPCRmf/README.md

 donwload-reference-genomes.sh <family>
 ```

-were family can be set as "Xanthomonodaceae".
+where family can be set as "Xanthomonodaceae".
 Selecting on a different taxonomic level requires additional modifications.

 ## Step 2: Running Neptune